Stock Market News Today: Unraveling the Mysteries of Profitability

 So, we attempt to tame our surroundings.

-It is natural for people to re-engineer their environment to make for a more pleasant and predictable living.
+It is natural for people to re-engineer their environment to make life more pleasant and predictable.
 We spray swamps to eliminate bugs, we dam rivers to prevent floods, and we manipulate currencies to protect our domestic businesses.
 All these activities are intended to promote better living, but they all have secondary effects that may result in a crisis.

 Many environmental activists fondly recite the old saying, “It’s not nice to fool Mother Nature”, implying that interfering with the natural order of ecological relationships is courting disaster.
 In an incredibly complex environment such as an organic system, it is almost impossible to manipulate just one separate component because all components are dependent.
 The alteration of one process may lead to cascading effects in other processes previously believed to be independent.
 Chaotic systems often react this way, leading to unintended consequences when interventions are attempted.
 These results can be witnessed in the continuing high rate of species extinction and global warming.